Celebrating 10 years of the REAL Centre: A decade of learning together

 In the lead up to the June 2025 conference, we asked partners, students, staff and friends to send in their memories of their engagement with the REAL Cenre.

 We were humbled to receive nearly 60 extremely thoughtful quotes, and a couple of hundred photos!
 These were displayed at the conference and were a highlight during the coffee breaks.
-We worked with Paola Rozo to summarise these soundbites into a visual Memory Wall illustration (click on the image to view a large version).
-You can view this in a short video.
+We worked with Paola Rozo to summarise these soundbites into a visual Memory Wall illustration.
+You can also view this in a short video.

 Our 2025 conference celebrates our journey since our launch 10 years ago.
-You can watch highlights of the launch event from June 2015 here:
+You can watch highlights of the launch event from June 2015 below:

 REAL Centre launch in collaboration with CAMFED